 Just like you did with the Orifice, use the interactive tools.
 Click on the Crest Length input box.
 Then click on the [Up arrow] key until the Q Actual(s) are as close to their respective Q Target(s) as they can get without exceeding them.
 You should arrive at a result like this:

-This design is now complete.
+This pond design is now complete.
 Note that the Riser dimensions can be modified without having any effect on the hydraulic performance.
 For example, it can be a 5′ x 5′ Riser instead of 4′ x 4′.
+Just be sure its Crest stays above the 100-yr max. elevation.

 What we have done here is simply “design” the pond but we still need to go back to our model where we left off to complete the routing.
 Now click the [Finish] button at the lower right to return to the Basin Model where we will complete the project.

 The Pond Name should now read “1 – My First Pond”.
 Next click [Compute] to perform the final routing.
 Then Click the Charts tab to view.
-Click the [Reports] button to print out final reports for submitting to approving authorities.
+Click the [Reports] button on the top toolbar to print out final reports for submitting to approving authorities.
+Be sure to include the Pond Report.

 You are now better equipped to proceed with your own real-life pre- and post-development detention pond designs.
 Just remember to follow the steps outlined above.
 Give your pond plenty of storage.
 Design outlet structures working from downstream to upstream, one device at a time.
 Try not to use the Culvert or Riser structure to control the outflows, rather use secondary devices that give you more precise control, and thus a more optimized and economical design.